 Tetanus is a complication to wounds contaminated by soil.
 If there has been a vaccination within the past 10 years it is not necessary to give a booster in case of wounds and accidents.
 Tetanus vaccinations are usually given in combination with diphtheria vaccine.
 If you are previously vaccinated, the vaccine can be given right up to departure.

 Certain countries without yellow fever require a valid yellow fever vaccination certificate if you arrives (even in transit) from a country where yellow fever is present.
 If you arrive from a country without yellow fever , there is no requirement for a yellow fever vaccination.

 Protection against mosquito bites will reduce the risk further.

 Have a Travel Safety Question?

 We've got Answers.
 Ask Phil

 How safe is it to travel round Vietnam.
 And does anyone more upto date with a clothing itinery plus anything on mosquitoes what to put on on

-We have a few articles about travelling safely in Vietnam on Worldnomads.com, especially this one with info on avoiding Dengue Fever: http://journals.worldno... read more »8 months ago
+We have a few articles about travelling safely in Vietnam on Worldnomads.com, especially this one with info on avoiding Dengue Fever: http://journals.worldno... read more »about 1 year ago

 I've heard many horror stories about Americans being robbed.
 Anyone experience this in Vietnam?
 Interesting stories are welcomed.

 Tanner, this surprises me because Vietnam is known for it's low crime rate.
 Violent crime is not very common.
-Rip-offs and scams are another story, it's almo... read more »almost 2 years ago
+Rip-offs and scams are another story, it's almo... read more »over 2 years ago